EthanRoche34/Assignment1/README.md

 - /actors - displays a list of popular actors.
 - /actors/:id - shows details about a particular actor.
-- /movies/:id/similar - shows movies similar to the selected movie
+- /movies/:id/similar - shows movies similar to the selected movie.
-- /movies/top - shows top movies of all time on TMDB
+- /movies/top - shows top movies of all time on TMDB.

 ## Independent learning (If relevant).